aflin/rampart_docs/source/rampart-python.rst

     Return Value:
-        An :green:`Object` with the functions of the imported module.
+        An :green:`Object` with callable properties corresponding to the functions of the imported module.

     Example: